 Jimdo’s eCommerce is also highly customizable.
 There are tons of properties to configure: product display, tax (you can set an individual tax rate for each item), item availability, shipping costs and time description, payment options, cancellation and return policies, custom salutation and email confirmation/completed checkout messages etc.

-Speaking about mobiles, it’s noteworthy that Jimdo has a mobile app for iOS.
-The app allows you to write blog posts and update your Jimdo website on the go.
-It was named one of Apple’s “Best of 2013” apps.
-Jimdo mobile gurus plan to release an Android app in the near future.
-Update!
-Jimdo for Android is here.
+Speaking about mobiles, it’s noteworthy that Jimdo has a mobile app for iOS and Android.
+The apps allow you to write blog posts and update your Jimdo website on the go.
+The iOS one was named one of Apple’s “Best of 2013” apps.
+Read our review of the Android application.

 The new Jimdo offers 30 customizable templates.
 Each new template comes in numerous pre-styled variations.
 Additionally, if you know a thing or two about coding, you can create a unique template for your Jimdo site using their Custom Template Interface (HTML/CSS editor + file manager).
 After your site is ready, you can change your template without losing any of your content.